Student Spotlight: Alana Alfeche

 “The only solution, of course, was to build a bridge,” she said.
 “But we encountered two problems.
 One was that we didn't have the money to afford the necessary materials to make a sustainable bridge.
 Second, when it rained, the water level rose and always washed away the bridge that we could afford to make.
 So, sometimes, I was drenched in water when I went to school.
 Since then, I’ve always wanted to build a bridge so kids can arrive at school safely.”

-Now Alfeche is an engineering major at College of DuPage, knowing she is getting the best education without going into debt.
+Alfeche decided to major in engineering at College of DuPage, knowing she received the best education without going into debt.
 She considers this to be the best decision she has ever made.

-“It's an honor going to one of the best community colleges in the nation.
-The classes are as demanding as they could be and I am evolving as a thinker,” she said.
-“Sometimes I find myself solving problems that I never thought I could.
-I am solving problems in Calculus that no one has the answer to, thanks Professor (Bob) Capetta.
-In Physics, Professor (Carley) Kopecky's homework gives you the ‘physics rush’ when you solve a problem.
-And the creativity of Professor (Robert) Milligan when he teaches Chemistry makes it really enjoyable.
+“It was an honor going to one of the best community colleges in the nation.
+The classes were as demanding as they could be and I evolved as a thinker,” she said.
+“Sometimes I found myself solving problems that I never thought I could.
+I solved problems in Calculus that no one has the answer to, thanks Professor (Bob) Capetta.
+In Physics, Professor (Carley) Bennett’s homework gave me the ‘physics rush’ when I solved a problem.
+And the creativity of Professor (Robert) Milligan when he teaches Chemistry made it really enjoyable.

-“Because of these great teachers and their wonderful work, I am gaining the capability to think and analyze problems while having fun at the same time.
-And I am also surrounded by very bright and wonderful engineers that I work with and I get help from 24/7.
+“Because of these great teachers and their wonderful work, I gained the capability to think and analyze problems while having fun at the same time.
+And I was surrounded by very bright and wonderful engineers that I worked with and got help from 24/7.
 A special shout out to the Engineering Club and Elite 38!”

 “There is no other community college better than College of DuPage,” she said.
 “And the statistics reflect this.
 It’s like 95 percent of the engineering students do better than others at four-year colleges and universities when they transfer.
 So why not start at the best?
 Come to COD!”

 425 Fawell Blvd., Glen Ellyn IL, 60137